AbhinavThalari/ContactForm/README.md

 ## 📂 How to Run
 1. Clone or download this repository.
-2. Open the `Task2.html` file in your web browser.
+2. Open the `task2.html` file in your web browser.
 3. Test the Contact Form and To-Do List features.

----

-## 📜 Internship Info
-This project fulfills **Task 2** requirements:
-- Create a contact form using HTML & CSS
-- Implement JavaScript form validation
-- Build a responsive layout using Flexbox and CSS Grid
-- Develop a dynamic To-Do List with DOM manipulation

 ---